Jarrahdale, Western Australia: Early 20th century

+Late 20th and early 21st century

+The construction of the Serpentine dam, which opened in 1961, drowned the area of the old No. 5 and 6 mills and the abandoned settlement of Big Brook, which was established as a suburb of Jarrahdale in the late 1800s under Lake Jasper.

-Bauxite had been mined by Western Aluminium near Jarrahdale throughout the 1960s.
+Looking at the mid-late 20th Century, Jarrahdale became a resources hotspot once again as Bauxite was being mined by Western Aluminium near Jarrahdale throughout the 1960s.
 The ore was transported by rail to Kwinana for processing at the company's Alumina refinery.
 In 1967 the company had mined 405000 MT of bauxite.

 On 14 July 1997, the Jarrahdale townsite was entered on the National Trust's List of Classified Heritage places, the seventh Western Australian town to be so classified.

 The Shire of Serpentine-Jarrahdale instigated a redevelopment scheme for the Jarrahdale Heritage Park which houses the previous mill sites and the last standing mill built in the 1930s.
 This mill is still operating as a small production business called Heritage Sawmillers, located on the Gooralong Brook which flows through the townsite.
-Following negotiations with the landowners Wesfarmers/Sotico, the shire purchased some of the land for housing development and, in 2001, an entire historic precinct was donated to National Trust of Australia (WA), including the site of a closed timber sawmill.
+Following negotiations with the landowners Wesfarmers/Sotico, the shire purchased some of the land for housing development and, in 2001, an entire historic precinct was donated to the National Trust of Western Australia, including the site of a closed timber sawmill.

+In 2008, the St Paul's Anglican Church was moved to its current location.

 Surviving relics

 On the main pass road, Jarrahdale Road, are located the successive mill sites and, to the extremity of the town heading east, the last mill site which still contains relics of its existence.
 This mill was operated by Bunnings until 1997.
 An Alcoa alumina mining operation was concluded in 1998.
 Both Bunnings and Alcoa removed most of their plant fittings when they departed.

 The surrounding area includes catchments and steep slopes with remnants of the former native forest, e.g., near the Kitty's Gorge walk trail within the Serpentine National Park.
-In 2009, the Forest Products Commission announced plans for renewed logging in the vicinity, plotting 50-year-old regrowth sites east of the townsite.
+In 2009, the Forest Products Commission announced plans for renewed logging in the vicinity, plotting 50-year-old regrowth sites east of the town.

 There were once many timber mills in the jarrah forest surrounding Jarrahdale, some of which were flooded when the Serpentine Dam was constructed in 1957–61.
 Railway formations and cuttings are indicators of past development.
-"By the 1900s, Jarrahdale had a town population of about 1200 people while 800 more were housed in surrounding bush landings and remote sites."
+"By the 1900s, Jarrahdale had a town population of about 1,200 people while 800 more were housed in surrounding bush landings and remote sites."
 From 1925 until 1927, a portable school was established in a building mounted on railway trucks, so that it could be easily transported by forestry train from one work camp to another, as timber-cutters and their families moved through the forest.